MediocreKarma/3D-Editor_CPP/README.md

 ## Controls:
 #### Visualizer:
 * Create a new 3D Space, save it, or open sample spaces from the "spaces" folder by pressing the File button and choosing the appropriate option
-* Move camera with WASD, Q, and E keys, change FOV with Z and X keys
+* Move camera with WASD, Q, and E keys, change FOV with Z and X keys, rotate with arrows at the edges of the screen
 * Select Mesh by clicking on its center (circular button)
 * Show Mesh context menu by right clicking on any Mesh, or Space context menu by right clicking anywhere else
 * Scale either through the Mesh context menu or by pressing F